asmitks/asmitks.github.io/projects.md

 ---
 layout: home
-title: Projects
+title: Blogs
-subtitle: My work..
+subtitle: A peephole to my work and experiences
 ---